 Section 4 also includes a brief summary of the ICANN General Counsel’s survey of the protections provided to certain international organizations under international treaties and a sampling of national jurisdictions, prepared in response to specific questions submitted by the Working Group regarding whether there were any treaties or national laws that would prohibit the domain name registration of RCRC, IOC, IGO and/or INGO identifiers.

-WG Preliminary Policy Recommendation Proposals
+Working Group Recommendations

-The policy recommendation proposals for the protection of IGO and INGO (including RCRC and IOC) identifiers in all gTLDs presented in this Initial Report do not represent a consensus position by the Working Group members; rather, they constitute options being considered by the Working Group.
-The objective of this Initial Report is to present these proposed policy recommendation options currently under consideration to solicit feedback from the community on these specific policy recommendations.
+This section contains the Working Group’s (WG) recommendations on the protections of IGO-INGO identifiers.
+Each recommendation is presented per organization seeking protection.
+Similar to the need to use distinct qualification criteria for each organization type, distinct recommendations for each protection were required due to the varying levels of protection and thus considered independently.
+Given the complexity of identifiers considered for protection either based on context, full name and acronym separation, or language scope, a structure to make these distinctions was created.
+Definitions are provided below and attention should be used to understand which scope of identifier is utilized for a specific protection within the recommendation.

-The proposed policy recommendation options are presented in Sections 4.3-4.6.
+There are well over 20 total recommendations and too complex to list here.
+The proposed policy recommendations are presented in detail within Sections 5.
+Each recommendation also contains the level of consensus agreed upon by the WG.

 Stakeholder Group / Constituency Statements & Initial Public Comment Period